Fourth and Vine Tower: Commercial use

 By 1926, Union Central had 719 employees at the tower, nearly double its 1913 count of 363.
 Seeking to expand its office space, Union Central purchased the adjacent Burnet House hotel in January of that year in order to construct an annex for the tower.
 Garber & Woodward was hired to design the annex.
 On April 27, Union Central announced that its Building Committee had approved the project.
 Demolition of the Burnet House began on July 16 and was largely complete by mid-October.
 The contract for the annex's construction was awarded in December.
 Work on the $4 million project was scheduled to begin on December 6 and conclude by October 15, 1927.
 Only 7 floors were planned for the initial phase of construction, with the building slated to eventually rise to 26 floors as Union Central expanded its business.
 The annex was dedicated on January 17, 1928, by which time eight and a half stories were complete.
 The annex only grew to a height of 10 stories, as plans to expand the building to 26 stories were abandoned after the 1929 stock market crash and subsequent Great Depression.

+In 1929, a 24-inch Carlisle & Finch aviation beacon was installed on top of the building as a visual navigation aid for Lunken Airport.
+The five million candlepower beam was visible from 50 miles (80 km) away on a clear night.